 What should I do if I overwater my anemones?

 If the plants are in the ground, avoid further watering and let the plants dry out.
 Consider removing overwatered container plants from their pots and repotting them in better-draining soil to prevent root rot.

 Do anemones prefer wet or dry soil?

-While Anemones do need a steady supply of moisture in the soil, they need good drainage as well to prevent rot issues.
+While Anemones need a steady moisture supply in the soil, they also need good drainage to prevent rot issues.

-Make sure you aerate and loosen the soil before planting Anemones in a particular area.
-Even though they return year after year, you may decide to dig up the roots and refresh the soil after a few years to prevent compaction.
-This allows you to divide the plants as well, ensuring they all have access to loose and well-draining soil.
+Ensure you aerate and loosen the soil before planting Anemones in a particular area.
+Even though they return year after year, you may dig up the roots and refresh the soil after a few years to prevent compaction.
+This also allows you to divide the plants, ensuring they all have access to loose and well-draining soil.